Private or Shared? How to Choose the Right Rental Space

 3. Are there accommodations specifically for people like me?

-Some landlords are looking for specific renters – for instance, for safety concerns some spaces look for female only, or male only renters.
+Some landlords are looking for specific renters; for instance, some spaces look for female-only, or male-only renters due to safety concerns.

 Some spaces are advertised for people working in a particular business district, or studying in a particular area, because of the location of the residential building.

-If you have pets, you may need to check that the space you’re renting will allow it.
-Similarly, some spaces are up for rent for single or couple renters, while others are more optimal for families, or with small children.
+If you have pets, you may need to check if the space you’re renting will allow it.
+Similarly, some spaces are up for rent for single or couple renters, while others are more optimal for families with small children.

-Part of narrowing your search for the perfect space to rent will necessarily include making sure that you’re the kind of renter your landlord is looking for.
+Part of narrowing your search for the perfect space to rent includes making sure that you’re “The One” — that you match the kind of renter your landlord is looking for.

 4. What amenities do I really need?

-Does the place you want to rent have wifi?
-Is it close to a 7/11 or Ministop?
-Is it difficult to commute to and from the area during rush hour?
+Does the place you want to rent have WiFi?
+Is it close to a 7/11 Convenience Store or Ministop?
+Is it difficult to commute to work or school, and from during rush hour?

-What may seem like small details have a big effect on your everyday life.
-Even things as small as whether the space has a working electric kettle, or even furniture like chairs and tables, will determine whether you’ll need to bring your own materials, or buy.
-This means your budget will have to consider these things as well.
+What may seem like small, seemingly unimportant details have a big effect on your everyday life.
+Take even the littlest, minor amenities into consideration—such as if the space has a working electric kettle and furniture like chairs and tables.
+This will determine whether or not you’ll need to bring your own materials, or buy new ones.
+This means that your budget will have to be tweaked, depending on the circumstances.

 Make sure to have a very good idea of what you need to be comfortable, and don’t take their absence from a listing for granted.